Email newsletters are a hit among your prospects and online audiences. If you don’t have one, you’re missing out on an ample opportunity.

 - Create a simple yet compelling email copy for your target audience;

-- Add social sharing links to your newsletter footer.
+- Add your social media links to the newsletter footer.

 By far, distributing your latest content pieces to your existing lists is the cheapest way to get quality traffic via the best email newsletter designs.
 For example, see this blog post-round-up newsletter example from Thinco, a health and fitness company offering weight loss programs for women.